Project 596

-Project 596 (Miss Qiu, 邱小姐 (Qiū Xiǎojiě), as the callsign; Chic-1 by the US intelligence agencies) was the first nuclear weapons test conducted by the People's Republic of China, detonated on 16 October 1964, at the Lop Nur test site.
-It was an implosion fission device containing about 15 kg weapons-grade uranium (U-235) from Lanzhou enrichment plant.
+Project 596 (Miss Qiu, 邱小姐 (Qiū Xiǎojiě), as the callsign; Chic-1 by the US intelligence agencies) was the first nuclear test of the nuclear weapons program of China, detonated on 16 October 1964, at the Lop Nur test site in Xinjiang.
+It was an implosion fission device containing about 15 kg weapons-grade uranium (U-235), produced at the Lanzhou enrichment plant.

-The atomic bomb was a part of China's "Two Bombs, One Satellite" program.
 It had a yield of 22 kilotons, comparable to the Soviet Union's first nuclear bomb RDS-1 in 1949 and the American Fat Man bomb dropped on Nagasaki, Japan in 1945.
-With the test, China became the fifth nuclear power in the world.
+Key figures in the device's design included Deng Jiaxian, Qian Sanqiang, and Peng Huanwu.
+With the test, China became the world's fifth nuclear-armed state.
 This was the first of 45 successful nuclear tests China conducted between 1964 and 1996, all of which occurred at the Lop Nur test site.
+The atomic bomb is now honored under China's "Two Bombs, One Satellite".

+Premier Zhou Enlai announced the test the same day, during which he criticized US "nuclear blackmail" and the 1963 Partial Nuclear Test Ban Treaty as imposing a "nuclear monopoly".
+A key moment in the history of the People's Republic, the test influenced the ultimate UN recognition of the mainland seven years later, and China's advance towards a superpower.
+US leadership had previously decided against military strikes on nuclear facilities in China; following the test its espionage against the program was enhanced.
+The test caused the government of Taiwan under Chiang Kai-shek to pursue its own clandestine nuclear weapons until 1988.
+Relations with the Soviet Union, which had turned hostile since 1961, worsened after the test; tensions briefly approached nuclear war in 1969.

 Development

 Motivation

 The Chinese nuclear weapons program was initiated on 15 January 1955.
 The decision made by the Chinese leadership was prompted by confrontations with the United States in the 1950s, including the Korean War, the 1955 Taiwan Straits Crisis, nuclear blackmail, and eventually the Vietnam War as well.
 Mao Zedong explained his decision to a gathering of the Politburo of the Chinese Communist Party in 1956:

 "Now we're already stronger than we were in the past, and in the future we'll be even stronger than now.
 Not only are we going to have more airplanes and artillery, but also the atomic bomb.
 In today's world, if we don't want to be bullied, we have to have this thing."